So how much does it actually cost to start a radio station? We’ve done the math for you and here’s what we found out:

-Focus: Where can I download music?
+Take a look: Where can I download music?

 - Royalty Free Music

 You can also choose to broadcast royalty free music on your radio station.
-You’ll still need a music license, but they are much cheaper than a regular music license and generally require a one-time fee.
+You’ll still need a music license, but they are much cheaper than a regular music license and generally only require a one-time fee.

 If you’re looking to download royalty free music, you may want to take a look at these links: